AdobeDocs/workfront.en/help/resources/testing/testing-topic-3-caroline.md

 This table lists the group-level activities available for:

-* An `Adobe Workfront administrator` managing the `Workfront` system
+* An Adobe Workfront administrator managing the Workfront system

-* A `group administrator` managing a top-level group
+* A group administrator managing a top-level group
-* A `group administrator` managing a subgroup
+* A group administrator managing a subgroup

-`Workfront administrators` can perform any action for any group.
+Workfront administrators can perform any action for any group.

-`Group administrators` and sub `group administrators` can perform an action for a group only if they are marked as a designated administrator for that group.
-For information on how a user is designated as a `group administrator`, see [View and manage a group’s details](../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md).
+Group administrators and subgroup administrators can perform an action for a group only if they are marked as a designated administrator for that group.
+For information on how a user is designated as a group administrator, see [View and manage a group’s details](../../administration-and-setup/manage-groups/create-and-manage-groups/view-and-manage-a-groups-details.md).

 <table cellspacing="15">
  <col>